mangohead12/PFPortfolio/_posts/robot-arm.md

 The main structural aluminum was sourced from the remnant section at Industrial Metal Supply, where we found an 8-foot piece of 6x2-inch 6061 tubing for $40.
 The carbon fiber tubes, aluminum round tubing, and bearings were purchased from Amazon, chosen for their convenient sizes and affordability at the time.

+## Gripper Design
+We found limited resources on vacuum cup design, so we began by replicating common vacuum cups used in factory automation and iterated from there.

+Through several rounds of testing, we found that the optimal design for holding a large cup of liquid was a cup with a large area, no bellows and a thick base to ensure little flexing while holding.

+The current design is 3D printed using Flexible 80A resin on a Form 4 printer, though we also experimented with urethane casting during development.

 </details>